10 Ways To Take Your Meditation Practice Deeper

 Consider that Awakening Practice isn’t just about Meditation/Mindfulness!

-In the intro, I discussed depth as ultimately being about awakening — a process of developing wholesome qualities that helps us to let go at deeper and deeper levels of heart & mind.
-In the Buddha’s Noble Eightfold Path to awakening, while mindfulness & meditation is certainly an integral part, wise behavior constitutes three of the eight parts.
-In turn, here is a shortlist of classically recommended behavioral practices:
+In the intro, I discussed depth as ultimately being about awakening — a process of developing wholesome qualities that help us to let go at deeper and deeper levels of heart & mind.
+In the Buddha’s Noble Eightfold Path to awakening, while mindfulness & meditation are certainly an integral part, wise behavior constitutes three of the eight parts.
+In turn, here is a short list of classically recommended behavioral practices:

 Curiously, it actually takes a lot of mindfulness and inner resolve to embody these behaviors at a high level.
 Doing any of them consistently will take you quite deep.